microsoft/semantic-link-labs/README.md

 5. Back in the notebook, the next step will create your new Direct Lake semantic model with the name of your choice, taking all the relevant properties from the orignal semantic model and refreshing/framing your new semantic model.

 > [!NOTE]
-> As of version 0.2.1, calculated tables are also migrated to Direct Lake (as data tables with their DAX expression stored as model annotations in the new semantic model).
+> Calculated tables are also migrated to Direct Lake (as data tables with their DAX expression stored as model annotations in the new semantic model).
 Additionally, Field Parameters are migrated as they were in the original semantic model (as a calculated table).
+[Auto date/time tables](https://learn.microsoft.com/power-bi/guidance/auto-date-time) are not migrated.
+Auto date/time must be disabled in Power BI Desktop and proper date table(s) must be created prior to migration.

 6. Finally, you can easily rebind your all reports which use the import/DQ semantic model to the new Direct Lake semantic model in one click.